cocarmon/UpLink/README.md

 ## Installation

-It can be found on the chrome web store.(Pending)
+It can be found on the chrome web store.[Click Here](https://chrome.google.com/webstore/detail/uplink/nododegcpoanlijiclligefbpmnhdham)

 ## Usage